Huntington’s Disease Care, Education, and Research Center: Clinical Trials

 Active, Currently Enrolling:

-- HD Clarity: is an extension of the Enroll-HD study with a primary objective of collecting high quality CSF samples for evaluation of biomarkers and pathways that will enable the development of novel treatments for HD.
-This study involves a screening visit and sampling visit.
+• HD Clarity: is an extension of the Enroll-HD study with a primary objective of collecting high quality CSF samples for evaluation of biomarkers and pathways that will enable the development of novel treatments for HD.
+This study involves a screening visit and sampling visit once a year.

-- Dimension-HD: is a phase 2, placebo-controlled, double blind study to evaluate the effect of SAGE-718 on cognitive performance and functioning in participants with HD.
-Participant take an oral once daily pill for approximately 140 days.
+• Dimension-HD: is a phase 2, placebo-controlled, double blind study to evaluate the effect of SAGE-718 on cognitive performance and functioning in participants with HD.
+Participants take an oral once daily pill for approximately 140 days.

 Active, Not Enrolling: